 As a young monk, he immersed himself deeply in the writings of Thomas Aquinas and Scripture.
-Quickly demonstrating a capacious mind that allowed him to memorize most of Scripture.
+He quickly demonstrated a capacious mind that allowed him to memorize most of Scripture.

-Born into a wealthy family in Ferrara, Italy, in 1452, Girolamo Savonarola was a precocious young man with a penchant for learning the Dominican rules.
+Born into a wealthy family in Ferrara, Italy, in 1452, Girolamo Savonarola was an intelligent young man with a penchant for learning the Dominican rules.

 In 1474, after listening to a monk’s sermon, he went to Bologna.
-Where he entered a Dominican monastery without his parents’ knowledge.
-Here he wrote his second critical work, this time against the Church, entitled De ruiecclesialale.
+When he entered a Dominican monastery without his parent’s knowledge, he wrote his second critical work, this time against the Church.
 In which he openly expressed the enteric demand for a regeneration of the clergy, who, in his opinion, had lost their appointed function.
 As mediators between God and man.
-So, he chose the Dominican order because of his predilection for St Thomas Aquinas.
+So, he chose the Dominican order because he preferred St Thomas Aquinas.